Modernly designed loft bathroom in Blackwell

 According to fact-finding carried out by Nationwide, a loft conversion which integrates a double bed room and shower room might add as much as 22 percent to the value of a three-bedroom, one-bathroom house.
 Nevertheless, don’t presume that value contributed to your house will necessarily surpass the expense of your conversion.

 You will have to do some comprehensive research on other surrounding properties to start with.
 Take a look at the ceiling value of similar-sized homes in the street.
-Compare this with the current value of your home, amount of money quoted for the work and additional square footage.
+Compare this with the current value of your home, amount quoted for the work and additional square footage.
 Are you most likely to recover your expenditure and increase the value of your house?

 Create more room – increase the value of your home by having an attic conversion